Author: Author: Yixuan Huang, BD Director; Phil Yang, Head of BD

 Crypto funds can contain various types of assets, including spots, derivatives, DeFi, loans etc. To maximize well-roundedness, crypto fund admins and auditing firms need a comprehensive portfolio management software that supports and evolves quickly with all crypto assets.

-For institutional clients, it is crucial that vendors (fund admins / auditing firms) comply to data security and confidentiality, which are commonly ensured by 1) technical solution like on-premises local deployment and 2) process audit like SOC 2 certification.
+For institutional clients, it is crucial that vendors (crypto fund administrators / auditing firms) comply to data security and confidentiality, which are commonly ensured by 1) technical solution like on-premises local deployment and 2) process audit like SOC 2 certification.

 1Token’s One-Station Financial Software for Crypto Institutions